tomiwa-adesanya/python-calculator-gui/README.md

 Run [main.py](/main.py) and this should automatically create the GUI window.

-Non-programmers can download the executable [here](https://github.com/tomiwa-adesanya/python-calculator-gui/raw/master/Data/dist/calculator.exe) and run the program without having python installed on your computer.
-The executable runs directly without installation requirements.
-Double click on executable and run program.

 GUI Shortcuts:
   * `Ctrl+W` to close GUI window.
   * `Backspace` to delete last value typed in the textbox.